 EDUCATION SERVICES

-Named after its donor, the programs and services include the Brett Torino In-Patient Classroom, located at Sunrise Children’s Hospital, tutoring, advocacy, transition services and more.
+The program provides a way for chronically ill children to continue their education while receiving treatment, ensuring they can return to school with equal opportunities and any accommodations required by law.
+Named after its benevolent donor, Brett Torino of Brett Torino Foundation, the program offers tutoring, advocacy, in-patient learning, scholarships, transition services, and more.
 Through these programs, licensed professional staff members work to ensure that each child is given the opportunity and support to succeed in their education.

 How the Nevada Childhood Cancer Foundation Helps: